Best Shares To Buy: 5 Stocks To Snap Up In October

 Disney+ is signing up new subscribers at a ferocious rate, and top-quality new content like the Mandalorian in combination with Disney’s huge back-catalogue looks sure to keep this trend going.
-Launched in November 2019, Disney+ already has more than 104 million subscribers as of June 2021.
+Launched in November 2019, Disney+ already has more than 116 million subscribers as of the third quarter of 2021.

 It might look contradictory, but the argument above also leads us to the conclusion that Netflix may also be a buy right now.
 Hear me out on this!
 Netflix, just like Disney, also benefits from being a household name around the world.

 Netflix’s original claim to fame was that it was the first to give consumers the ability to stream entertainment, rather than have to buy it in an older format or subscribe to cable services.

 As with the rest of the home entertainment stocks, Netflix has had an incredible time during the pandemic.
 Locked down consumers were left with few other options, and subscribers, revenue, and earnings all soared.
 However, early 2021 hasn’t been as strong for Netflix, partly due to the arrival of new rivals like Disney+.